Councillor for Monument Ward, Newcastle upon Tyne 2018-2026.

-The difference this time is that I know I can’t offer people the change that is needed.
-And I’m not willing to ask people for their votes if I don’t think that I can make things better for them.
+The difference this time is that I knew I couldn’t offer people the change that is needed.
+And I wasn’t willing to ask people for their votes if I didn’t think that I could make things better for them.

 We’re a new party, however, and we haven’t had the time to work with communities in Newcastle on a plan for our city.
 So that’s what I’m going to be focusing on over the next year.

-It’s been a privilege to represent Monument Ward over the last 8 years.
+It was a privilege to represent Monument Ward over the last 8 years.
 Thank you for having me as one of your councillors.
-I’m still here until May 7, so if there’s anything I can help with, please get in touch.

 What does Newcastle need?

-On May 7 Newcastle City Council has ‘all-out’ elections – which means every seat in the council is being contested.
-The Labour Party, which has held the council since 2011, has already lost its majority and is expected to lose more seats.
-Other parties are competing to take over – all claiming to be able to do a better job of running Newcastle.
+On May 7 Newcastle City Council had ‘all-out’ elections – which means every seat in the council was contested.
+The Labour Party, which has held the council since 2011, had already lost its majority and is now down to two councilllors.
+There are three indepdendent councillors but the rest are held by the Liberal Democrats (25), the Greens (24 although one is currently suspended) and Reform (24).
+They all claim they could do the best job of running Newcastle.

 The first step to doing better is knowing what the problems are – with the city and with the way it is currently run.